 Bonds

-When you buy a bond, you become a bondholder and lend money to the issuer for a certain period of time.
-In return, the issuer agrees to pay you interest on a regular basis, called coupon payments, and to repay the face value of the bond at the end of the term.
+Bonds are debt securities that issuers (governments, companies, or other institutions) use to borrow capital from investors.
+They are among the traditional asset classes and play a central role in the financial world.
+When you buy a bond, you become a bondholder, effectively lending money to the issuer for a specific period.
+In return, the issuer is obligated to pay you regular interest, known as coupon payments, and to repay the face value (principal) of the bond at the end of the term

 Function